-Suggested performance requirements for each MBDA Business Center project location for the five funding periods are listed in Appendix B, "Estimated Performance Goals by Center Location."
-Applicants should propose performance goals for the each of the five funding periods (and in each category) that are realistic for the economic conditions and available opportunities for the applicable location.
+Suggested performance requirements for the MBDA Business Center project location for the four funding periods are listed in Appendix B, "Estimated Performance Goals by Center Location."
+Applicants should propose performance goals for the each of the four funding periods (and in each category) that are realistic for the economic conditions and available opportunities for the applicable location.